Purdue-CS193/homework-0-Puddingg1015/index.md

 # Kenneth You's First CS193 Homework

+## fav things about cs193

+- Coding is fun!
+- I get to learn github more.
+- I get to use a different IDE than android studio (ew).
+- The number 193 is the only prime number p such that 2^k mod(4p^2+1) = 1 has no solution for k!
+- Fewer lectures!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.